 The English, German and French languages are used in business transactions.
-Due to some similarity of French and Romanian languages, appears that French becomes most popular.
+Due to some similarity between French and Romanian languages, appears that French becomes most popular.
 When applying for a position in Romania, you may use either Romanian or other foreign language, depending on the company and your fluency.
 Stick to one language once chosen.
-However, you need to accept that not knowing the Romanian language will put you at real disadvantage from the local job seekers.
+However, you need to accept that not knowing the Romanian language will put you at a real disadvantage from the local job seekers.

 Your Romania cover letter is the very first thing an employer will see.
-Under most circumstances, a cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed, or hand delivered to an employer.
+Under most circumstances, a cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed, or hand-delivered to an employer.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, pique the employer’s interest, and draws them in for a closer look at your CV.

 Take the time to research every employer's organization and customize your Romania cover letter to fit the position.
 Personalize each letter with a real person’s name.
-Such personalization would increase retention of your application.
+Such personalization would increase the retention of your application.

 A Romania cover letter is an integral part of your job applications.
 It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.

-Often the Romania cover letter is more useful to employers then the accompanying CV that refers mainly to the past time with exception of your present job.
+Often the Romania cover letter is more useful to employers than the accompanying CV that refers mainly to the past time with exception of your present job.
 Recruiters and employers are interested mostly in the future of companies and organizations they represent.

 The Romania cover letters are usually typed on one page but handwritten cover letters are sometimes requested.
 Write in a short and professional style using power words and action verbs.
-Usually it contains three or four paragraphs.
+Usually, it contains three or four paragraphs.
 Be concise and get to the point as quickly as possible.
-Break any paragraph, which is longer than seven lines, into short easily understandable one.
+Break any paragraph, which is longer than seven lines, into a short easily understandable one.

 Begin your Romania cover letter with your name, nationality and contact information including your address, phone/fax and e-mail.
 Often cover letters and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+A daytime phone number with an international access code and e-mail address are most important.

 Explain what you have done before and why you respond to the vacancy.
 By quoting examples, try to emphasize the qualifications, skills and experience that make you a suitable candidate for the job.